ThereforeGames/unprompted/docs/MANUAL.md

 def preprocess_block(self,pargs,kwargs,context): return True
 ```

 When the parser encounters a block shortcode, it runs the `preprocess_block()` function if it exists.
-If that function returns True, then any future shortcodes are "blocked" by the parser until it finds the endtag (`[/if]`).
+If that function returns True, then any future shortcodes are temporarily blocked by the parser until it finds the endtag (`[/if]`).
 This is what allows us to override the normal "inner-before-outer" processing flow.

 The `preprocess_block()` function is also useful for executing arbitrary code before parsing the remaining text.
 Just be aware that the function is not aware of the shortcode's content, and that no `run_...()` functions have executed before this step.